aspose-total/Aspose.Total-Products/total/en/net/conversion/excel-to-word/_index.md

                           <span itemprop="name"><b>How can I convert Excel to Word Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">Online App for Excel conversion is integrated above.
+                          <span itemprop="text">Online App for Excel to Word conversion is integrated above.
 To start the conversion process, you can either drag and drop your Excel file or click inside the designated area to import the document.
 Next, click on the "Convert" button to initiate the Excel to Word conversion.
 Once the process is complete, you can easily download your converted file with just one click, obtaining your desired output in the Word format.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How long does it take to convert Excel?</b></span>
+                          <span itemprop="name"><b>How long does it take to convert Excel to Word?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">The speed of this online converter is fast, but it primarily relies on the size of the Excel file.
+                          <span itemprop="text">The speed of this online Excel to Word converter is fast, but it primarily relies on the size of the Excel file.
 If you have a small Excel file, it can be converted to Word in just a few seconds.
 Additionally, if you've integrated the conversion code into your .NET application, the conversion process speed depends on how well you've optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">